Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Definition and results in convex/non-convex optimization

 If $f$ verifies the Kurdyka–Łojasiewicz property \eqref{Kurdyka-Lojasiewicz}, then the sequence $\{x^k\}_{k \in \mathbb{N}}$ has finite length, i.e.,

 and it converges to $x^*$, with $x^*$ a critical point of f. \end{theorem}

 The preceding theorem does not require the objective function to be convex.
 For this reason, the Kurdyka-Łojasiewicz property \eqref{KurdykaL ineq} is a crucial tool for proving the convergence of schemes within non-convex frameworks.
 Although the class of functions satisfying this property is broad, direct verification can be challenging.
-We therefore introduce a class of functions known to satisfy the property of interest, the subanalytic functions. \begin{definition}[Subanalytic sets and functions\cite{Bolte2007}]
+We therefore introduce a class of functions known to satisfy the property of interest, the subanalytic functions. \begin{definition}[Subanalytic sets and functions] \begin{itemize} \item A subset \( S \) of \( \mathbb{R}^n \) is a semianalytic set if each point of \( \mathbb{R}^n \) admits a neighborhood \( V \) for which there exists a finite number of real analytic functions \( f_{i,j}, g_{i,j}: \mathbb{R}^n \to \mathbb{R} \) such that